 Know your audience.

 The first step to promoting reader engagement is knowing your audience.
-When you partner with Sovrn you can access to meridian, a publisher-centric analytics platform that provides publishers with unique data visualizations that allow them to make better, more informed content, marketing and revenue decisions.
-For the purpose of this anecdote, we’ll focus on meridian’s Audience tab.
-The Audience by Geography section lets you know where your users are all around the world.
-How is this helpful?
-We thought you’d never ask.
+When you partner with Sovrn you can access to a publisher-centric analytics platform that provides publishers with unique data visualizations that allow them to make better, more informed content, marketing and revenue decisions.

 Example: If you realize you are bringing in a lot of international traffic, it would be smart to make your content relatable on a global scale.
 A local news site is not very likely to attract international readers but if you had a section dedicated to discussing international politics your content would become more relevant to a wider range of people.

-Next up in the meridian tour is the Audience Insights module.
+Next up is the Audience Insights module.
 This section segments your audience into content categories based on their cookie profiles.
 What’s even cooler is how we show you how much each segment is contributing to unique pageviews and revenue, and what their average CPM is.

 Another example: The Audience Insights graph below is for a sports website so it makes sense that users primarily interested in sports are the biggest contributors to pageviews.
 Those interested in Arts & Entertainment make up a much smaller percent of readers but they have actually have the highest average CPM.
 Adding content about what athletes do in their free time would likely appeal to this segment without losing sports enthusiasts.